Utena - Anthy and Utena in the Apocalypse Saga

 Anthy almost confesses her problems, but thinks better of it.
 I think she was about to confess that she is manipulating Utena, because she feels conflicted that she is working both for and against Utena.
 She was not going to say that Akio is abusing her, because she doesn’t realize it.
 But talking about her tasks for Akio would not work out well, and she can’t go on.

 Utena telling Anthy they should work together is a key event.
 In episode 23, Mikage offered help to her or any friend who had troubles.
 Only after that did Utena realize that Anthy had troubles—she could not stop being the Rose Bride.
+Ironically, it was Mikage offering one-way help who prompted Utena to come up with the idea of mutual help.
 Utena phrases it as a suggestion to Anthy, but in reality it is an important promise, the opposite of Akio’s system of male domination, and it represents Utena’s answer to how a good relationship works.
 It is the theme of the episode’s shadow play.
 It helps bring Utena and Anthy closer together, for a time.
-Later, deceived by Akio, Utena breaks the promise, remembering it only in the suicide conversation.
+Later, led astray by Akio, Utena breaks the promise, remembering it only in the suicide conversation.

 In episode 20, Wakaba says something similar to Saionji as she tries to prevent him from leaving: “Let’s do our best together.”
 It helps make Wakaba suitable as the next hero after Utena leaves.
 In contrast, in episode 27 Mitsuru promises to do anything for Nanami, not to work with her.
 In episode 31, after Akio has moved Nanami into his tower, Touga comes by to try to bring her home.
 He tells her that, as siblings, “We should live to help each other.”
 He is lying in a complicated way; he wants Nanami to believe that they are not siblings, though he believes that they are.

 Before the promise, Utena has some insights (unusually for her at this point in the story).
 She says Akio seems familiar (they met in the prince story).
 And she says he looks as though he has lost something important (the Power of Dios).
 Anthy says Utena seems familiar to her too.
-Utena never consciously remembers meeting Anthy back then.
+Utena does not consciously remembers meeting Anthy back then, unless it is immediately before she disappears in the last episode.
 It’s possible that Anthy comes to remember Utena; I don’t think we’re shown enough to know.

 Episode 26.
 Anthy and Utena again hold hands and talk at night.
 Utena, with no family, is pleased that Akio said she was like family.
 She wonders if parents always care for their children.
 Anthy answers that it’s probably because of genetics.